-No matter if you arrive to Cuba from a cruise, you need a Tourist Card.
+Yes you need a Tourist Card.
 If you are a US national OR if your cruise departs from the USA, you will need a pink card.
-If your cruise has a non-US departing point, you will need the Green Card.
+Otherwise you will need a Green Card.

-If you have a direct flight from the USA to Cuba OR if you are a US national, you will need the Pink Card.
+If you have a direct flight from the USA to Cuba OR if you are a US national, you will need a Pink Card.
 If your flight has a layover outside the USA (and you are not a US citizen), you will need the Green Card.

 Children require a Tourist Card, even if they are registered on their parents’ passports.

 A Cuban Tourist Card and a Cuban Visa are different documents.
 Only a few African and Middle Eastern countries need a Cuban Visa instead of just a Tourist Card.
 If you’re coming from America, Australia, New Zealand or Europe but you will need a Cuban Tourist Card.
 However, Cuba Tourist Card is often referred to as a visa.

 For non-US citizens, the Cuban Tourist Card enables travelers to visit the country of Cuba for tourism purposes For US citizens, the Cuban Tourist Card enables travelers to visit Cuba under one of the 12 OFAC-approved reasons.

 Albania, Andorra, Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Faroe Islands, Fiji, Finland, France, Germany, Gibraltar, Greece, Greenland, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mexico, Moldova, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Russia, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, United States, Vatican City.

 You can apply for as many as you want.
 Bear in mind that each card will allow you to stay for up to 90 days.

 The Tourist Card can be extended for an extra 90 days while you are in Cuba.
 The maximum stay is therefore 180 days for all nationalities.